Jasmijn-vH/Thesis-MoL/README.md

 Then, to obtain the audio features, run ```extractFeatures.py```.

 ### Classification
-We constructed three sets of classifiers.
+We constructed three groups of classifiers.
 First ```classifierXGBoost_Italy.py``` contains the classifiers for comparing the Eurovision and Sanremo.
 For the Eurovision and Melodifestivalen, see ```classifierXGBoost_Sweden.py```.
 Finally, ```classifierXGBoost_Three.py``` trains the three-class classifier.

 ### Predictions
-The implementation for the predictions for the general outcome of the Eurovision can be found in ```prediction_Eurovision.py```.
+The implementation for the Eurovision predictions based on both national competitions can be found in ```prediction_Eurovision.py```.
 The separate predictions and the comparison to the voting behaviour of all countries are contained in ```votingbehaviour_Italy.py``` (for the Sanremo prediction) and ```votingbehaviour_Sweden.py``` (for the Melodifestivalen prediction).